Areyeas/skills-github-pages/posts/2025-05-14-I-Dont-Have-Any-Idea.md

 ---
-title: "I-Dont-Have-Any-Idea"
+title: "I-DONT-HAVE-ANY-IDEA"
 date: 2025-05-14
 ---
-I Dont have idea about the tittle, Sure
+I Dont have idea about the title, Sure